Zanu-PF's Robert Mugabe and the MDC-T's Morgan Tsvangirai entered into a shaky unity government in February 2009.

 Ricky Mukonza, a public management lecturer at South Africa's Tshwane University of Technology, said unless the MDC-T is able to provide irrefutable evidence for vote- rigging claims, Zuma's facilitation services in Zimbabwe would not be necessary.

 "He [Zuma] as well might be tired of the Zimbabwean issue, as shown by his early congratulatory message.
+Remember he has his own 2014 elections to concentrate on.

 "Zimbabwe will not be a priority for him going forward," said Mukonza.